19th Division (German Empire)

 The 19th Division (19.
 Division) was a unit of the Prussian/German Army.
 It was formed on October 11, 1866, and was headquartered in Hannover.
 The division was subordinated in peacetime to the X Army Corps (X. Armeekorps).
 The division was disbanded in 1919, during the demobilization of the German Army after World War I.

 Recruitment

 During the Franco-Prussian War, the division was a mixed unit, with Hannoverian, Oldenburg and Westphalian elements.
 It was subsequently reorganized so that it was recruited primarily from the former Kingdom of Hannover, which had become the Prussian Province of Hanover after 1866, along with Oldenburg, a grand duchy mostly surrounded by the Prussian province.
 Among the division's units were several that perpetuated the traditions of the King's German Legion, a British Army unit of the Napoleonic Wars.
+There were also commemorations of a Hanoverian past - such as the 73rd Regiment being called the "Gibraltars" to commemorate their role in the Great Siege of Gibraltar.

 Combat chronicle

 During the Franco-Prussian War, the 19th Infantry Division fought in the battles of Mars-la-Tour and Gravelotte, and then in the Siege of Metz.
 It then fought in the Loire Campaign, including the battles of Beaune-la-Rolande, Beaugency-Cravant, and Le Mans.

 In World War I, the 19th Infantry Division participated in the 1914 Battle of Liège and the subsequent Allied Great Retreat, including the First Battle of the Marne and the First Battle of the Aisne.
 It was sent to the Eastern Front in 1915 and again in 1916, seeing action in the Gorlice-Tarnów Offensive and the Russian Brusilov Offensive.
 It returned to the Western Front and, after a period in the trenches, saw action in the German 1918 Spring Offensive and the subsequent Allied counteroffensives, including the Hundred Days Offensive.
 The division was rated a first class division and regarded as one of the best German divisions by Allied intelligence.